drivetribe/circe-field-hints/README.md

 * `coproduct` - defines a codec for a shapeless `Coproduct` whose types each have an implicitly available hinted codec; if any is missing it won't compile.

 For more examples of usage of these functions please refer to `HintingSpec`.

+It is also possible to access type hints for some value of a type for whose we have an `HintedEncoder` instance as follows:

+    // Both return the string "pet.cat"
+    HintedEncoder.hintFor(someCat)
+    HintedEncoder.hintFor(someCat: Pet)